 - 3. You can vote either: - by logging on to www.signalshares.com and following the instructions; - You may request a hard copy form of proxy directly from the registrars, Link Group (previously called Capita), on Tel: 0371 664 0300.
-Calls are charged

-- at the standard geographic rate and will vary by provider.
+Calls are charged at the standard geographic rate and will vary by provider.
 Calls outside the United Kingdom will be charged at the applicable international rate.
 Lines are open between 09:00 17:30, Monday to Friday excluding public holidays in England and Wales. - in the case of CREST members, by utilising the CREST electronic proxy appointment service in accordance with the procedures set out below.

 In order for a proxy appointment to be valid a form of proxy must be completed.
-In each case the form of proxy must be received by Link Group at Central Square, 29 Wellington Street, Leeds, LS1 4DL by 10 am on 7 June 2021.
+In each case the form of proxy must be received by Link Group at Central Square, 29 Wellington Street, Leeds, LS1 4DL by 10 am on 17th June 2022.

 Completion of the form of proxy or appointment or a proxy through CREST will not prevent a member from attending and voting in person.
-However, in light of the Coronavirus pandemic situation, Shareholders and their proxies will not be allowed to attend the meeting.

 Any member or his proxy attending the General Meeting has the right to ask any question at the Annual General Meeting relating to the business of the Annual General Meeting.
-However, in light of the Coronavirus pandemic Shareholders are urged to appoint the Chair of the meeting as his or her proxy as given the Coronavirus situation, Shareholders and their proxies will not be allowed to attend the meeting in person.